misterseyiayeni/unified-intelligence-hub/README.md

 Action: This is the core of the query logic.
 It orchestrates the entire RAG process, which involves a sequence of five distinct internal steps:

-Step 3a (Query OpenSearch): The service takes the user's text query, converts it into an embedding (by calling the real-time SageMaker endpoint), and sends a Similarity Search request to the Amazon OpenSearch index rag-index.
+Step a (Query OpenSearch): The service takes the user's text query, converts it into an embedding (by calling the real-time SageMaker endpoint), and sends a Similarity Search request to the Amazon OpenSearch index rag-index.

-Step 3b (Receive Context): Amazon OpenSearch responds with the Top-K most relevant documents (the text chunks whose embeddings are closest to the query's embedding).
+Step b (Receive Context): Amazon OpenSearch responds with the Top-K most relevant documents (the text chunks whose embeddings are closest to the query's embedding).

-Step 3c (Construct Prompt): The service takes these retrieved text chunks and "stitches" them into a detailed prompt template, combining the retrieved context with the user's original question.
+Step c (Construct Prompt): The service takes these retrieved text chunks and "stitches" them into a detailed prompt template, combining the retrieved context with the user's original question.

-Step 3d (Call LLM): The fully constructed prompt is sent via an API call to the Amazon Bedrock LLM (e.g., Anthropic Claude 3).
+Step d (Call LLM): The fully constructed prompt is sent via an API call to the Amazon Bedrock LLM (e.g., Anthropic Claude 3).
 Amazon Bedrock is a regional service accessed securely from within the VPC via a VPC Endpoint.

-Step 3e (Receive Answer): Bedrock processes the prompt and returns a Generated Answer back to the Chat API Service.
+Step e (Receive Answer): Bedrock processes the prompt and returns a Generated Answer back to the Chat API Service.

 Flow: The final, generated answer is sent as an HTTPS response from the Chat API Service back to the ALB.

 Flow: The ALB forwards the response back out to the internet.

 Endpoint: The End User's client application receives the response and displays the answer.